JeffVandrewJr/btcqbo/README.md

 <h3>Creating Public Facing Payment Portal</h3>

-You will also need a page on your business' website to which your Quickbooks invoices can link.
+You will need a page on your business' website to which your Quickbooks invoices can link.
 You'll also need to edit your Quickbooks templates so that customers know they can pay in Bitcoin!
-This section will show you how.
+This section will show you how to do both of those things.

 These instructions assume your business' normal public facing site is a Wordpress site.